jiahuei/ubuntu-fresh-install-scripts/README.md

 3. At the login screen, type `Ctrl + Alt + F1` to switch into text mode
 4. Login to your user, `cd` to the base directory containing the scripts
 5. Run `bash 2_install_nvidia_driver_cuda.sh`
-    1. At the CUDA installation screen, under "Driver", select "Do not install OpenGL" and verify that the "X config" option is not selected.
+    1. At the CUDA installation screen, under "Options", "Driver Options", select "Do not install OpenGL" and verify that the "X config" option is not selected.
     For prompts, say "no" to "OpenGL" and "NVIDIA Xserver"
     2. After installation, verify that both driver and CUDA versions are correct